 Nasir Naqvi, MD, PhD is a board-certified addiction psychiatrist and Director of the Columbia Gambling Disorder Clinic.
-Dr. Naqvi has extensive experience with clinical treatment of substance use disorders and, in addition to serving as the director of the clinic, he is also the Program Director for the addiction psychiatry fellowship at Columbia University.
+Dr. Naqvi has extensive experience with clinical treatment of substance use disorders and, in addition to serving as the director of the clinic, he is also Program Director for the addiction psychiatry fellowship program at Columbia University.
 Dr. Naqvi is also a researcher who examines the neural mechanisms by which treatments for addictions change behavior.
 He has extensive experience providing cognitive behavioral therapy (CBT), the most efficacious treatment for gambling addiction.

 Liza Martinez, MPH joined the team in 2019 as a volunteer and is responsible for the intake process and provides cognitive behavioral therapy (CBT) for clients whose first language is Spanish.
-She holds a medical doctorate from Universidad El Bosque in Colombia and a Master of Public Health from New York University.
+Liza holds a medical doctorate from Universidad El Bosque in Colombia and a Master of Public Health from New York University.
 She is recognized as a Qualified Problem Gambling Professional by the National Council on Problem Gambling.